janice-cat/GenPhys2019FALL/hw8/README.md

 ### HW submission (PLZ be particularly aware!!)

 + Please upload a `zip` file (a compressed file) to CEIBA.
 Note that the filename extension should be `.zip`, and other format (e.g. `.rar` , `.tar` ...) is not allowed!!
 + In the zip file, there will be **a directory whose name is your student ID.** The directory should contain 1 or 2 python scripts.
-Please name the script of must part: `must.py`, and bonus part: `optional.py`.
+Please name the script of must part: `must.py`, and `diatomic.py`.
 + Please also upload the `zip` file, even if you only plan to submit `must.py`.
 (This would help ease the burden for me to grade the hw.
 Thanks for the cooperation \~\~ :grin:)

 Example of submitted format: